useshortcut/shortcut-client-js/tutorials/importing_data.md

 clubhouse.getProject(10).then(function (project) {});
 ```

-You can create a Project,
+You can create a Project
 ```javascript
 clubhouse.createProject({ name: "Test" }).then(function (newProject) { console.log(newProject); });
 ```